JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 composable<DeepLinkScreen>(
         deepLinks = listOf(
             // For the default Compose Multiplatform setup, localhost:8080
-            // is the local dev endpoint.
+            // is the local dev endpoint that runs with the wasmJsBrowserDevelopmentRun Gradle task
-            navDeepLink { uriPattern = "localhost:8080/#dlscreen%2F{name}" },
+            // so you can try this out quickly navDeepLink { uriPattern = "localhost:8080/#dlscreen%2F{name}" },
         )
     ) { ... }